webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

 ## `devServer.noInfo` 🔑

 `boolean`

-Tells dev-server to supress messages like the webpack bundle information.
+Suppresses messages like the webpack bundle information.
 Errors and warnings will still be shown. `devServer.noInfo` is disabled by default.

 __webpack.config.js__